Oirien/Blackwater_Computers_App/README.md

 You will need Python and Flask, as well as PostgreSQL and SQLAlchemy.

+On line 7 of app.py you will have to adjust the path to your own database.

 To start you will need to initialise and seed the database.
 We can do this by:

   flask db init
   flask db upgrade
   flask db migrate
-  flask db run seeds
+  flask db run seed

 Then after the database is properly seeded we run the following.

   flask run

-This should give a prompt to say
+This should give a prompt to say that the app is running on the localhost.